 I’ve heard for years that my posture gives my ballerina training away, you can tell instantly from the poise (and possibly the turned out feet) that you’re standing behind a dancer.
 Years of exercises focussed around a straight spine and strong core made me very aware of my correct posture.
 Once I stopped dancing full time, I started to understand how many of us have posture related tightness, and how this can effect daily life.
 If you have terrible neck pain it’s not just going to mean you avoid upper body workouts and complain about a headache 24/7, but it’ll effect your concentration and focus too.

 Correct posture is something I am proud to say is at the heart of my Ballet Blast method.
-I want my clients and Sassy Online Studio Squad to get the aesthetic goals they’re after, but even better, I want them to master their posture.
+I want my clients and members to reach their goals, but even better, I want them to master their posture.
 Why?
 Because if you have good posture EVERY workout is going to be more effective and therefore you’ll have less chance of injury, and results come quicker.

 If you have internally rotated shoulders with a hunched back and try to lift a weight (or your own body weight) you’ll be tightening your shoulders and straining your neck.
 With correct shoulder alignment and a straight spine you’ll be stabilising through the core, and strengthening the correct muscles.
 Another example is a squat, so often clients feel it in their hip flexers through rounding the lower back.
 If you have good postural awareness and know where your body is throughout the movement and it becomes a completely different exercise.

 The two most common posture types I see are Kyphosis and Hyperlordosis.
 Kyphosis (hunch-back posture) traits are shoulders forward, your head down and your upper back curved.
 Hyperlordosis (sway-back posture) is the opposite, with an exaggerated curve in your lower back.
 I’ll expand on posture types more specifically in another blog post.